-In November 2019, Manitoba Conservation and Climate (MCC) approved the City of Winnipeg's (City) Combined Sewer Overflow (CSO) Master Plan.
-Approval of the Master Plan triggered Clause 13 of Environment Act Licence No.3042 (EA No.3042), which requires the CSO Annual Report to include a progress report on the CSO Master Plan on or before March 31 of the preceding year (See section 2.2).
+In November 2019, Manitoba Conservation and Climate (the Province) approved the City of Winnipeg's (City) Combined Sewer Overflow (CSO) Master Plan (MP).
+Approval of the CSO Master Plan triggered Clause 13 of Environment Act Licence No.3042 (EA No.3042), which requires the CSO Annual Report to include a progress report on the CSO Master Plan on or before March 31 of the preceding year (See section 2.2).